Personal pronoun: Reflexive and possessive forms

 Languages may also have reflexive pronouns (and sometimes reciprocal pronouns) closely linked to the personal pronouns.
-English has the reflexive forms myself, yourself, himself, herself, themself, theirself, itself, ourselves, yourselves, theirselves, themselves (there is also oneself, from the indefinite pronoun one).
+English has the reflexive forms myself, yourself, himself, herself, themself, theirself, itself, ourselves, yourselves, themselves, themselves (there is also oneself, from the indefinite pronoun one).
 These are used mainly to replace the oblique form when referring to the same entity as the subject of the clause; they are also used as intensive pronoun (as in I did it myself).

 Personal pronouns are also often associated with possessive forms.
 English has two sets of such forms: the possessive determiners (also called possessive adjectives) my, your, his, her, its, our and their, and the possessive pronouns mine, yours, his, hers, its (rare), ours, theirs (for more details see English possessive).
 In informal usage both types of words may be called "possessive pronouns", even though the former kind do not function in place of nouns, but qualify a noun, and thus do not themselves function grammatically as pronouns.

 Some languages, such as the Slavic languages, also have reflexive possessives (meaning "my own", "his own", etc.).
 These can be used to make a distinction from ordinary third-person possessives.
 For example, in Slovene: